ninovilletet/My_Python_Projects/README.md

 `cd My_Python_Projects`

+For macOS / Linux :

 `python3 (the_name_of_the_program).py`

+For Windows :

+`python "name_of_the_program.py"`

 I hope you'll like them and if there is a problem, feel free to send me a feedback.